 IF THEY DIDN'T WANT TO SELL THE CALCULATORS FOR CHEAP, WHY HAVE THE SALE AT ALL???
 Wasted countless hours of my time, when all they had to say was "We don't want to sell the calculators at that price to you, we're a bunch of liars."

 Office Depot has conned me two or three times now when I receive these amazing coupons offering 30% off for a purchase over $100.
 The coupon has a fine print which is very hard to read and understand with numbers and dates and codes.
 I couldn't figure it out.
 But each time I've gone in with this coupon, I spend 30 minutes picking out the right item, wait in line, get to the register and find out the coupon does not apply.
 So I spend the $100 and walk out to my car, disgusted with myself.

 FT.OGLETHORPE, GEORGIA -- I bought an HP printer on 11/30/09.
 I was not told that they changed their return policy.
-I tried to get help from HP with the problem I was having with the printer had nothing but aggravation.
+I tried to get help from HP with the problem I was having with the printer - had nothing but aggravation.
 When I called the Office Depot store I bought the printer in 2 days later.
 They refuse to take the printer back because the box was opened.
 I had 14 days to return, this was 2 days later.
 The store in reference is The Ft.
 Oglethorpe store on Battlefield pkwy. in Ft.
 Oglethorpe, Ga.
-Do not do business with them thay are very uncooperative to deal with.
-I will never by anything fdrom them again.
+Do not do business with them - they are very uncooperative to deal with.
+I will never buy anything from them again.